soudy/mathcat/README.md

 ```

 ### Run
-You can use `Run` and for a more featureful approach.
+You can use `Run` for a more featureful approach.
 With this method you can
 assign and use variables across the `Parser` instance.

 ```go